NLnetLabs/krill-manual/source/before-you-start.rst

 ..
 Note:: This scenario illustrated here also applies if you use an RPKI
           publication server offered by a third party.

-At this time, only APNIC and Brazilian NIR NIC.br offer a publication server for their members.
-Several RIRs have this functionality on their roadmap.
-This means that in most cases, you will have to publish yourself.
+At this time, APNIC, ARIN and Brazilian NIR NIC.br offer a publication server for their members.
+Several other RIRs have this functionality on their roadmap.
+This means that in some cases, you will have to publish yourself.

 Publishing Yourself
 -------------------